rllin/halo-wiki/muscles.md

  * Faster twitch
  * Best at longer anaerobic-based activities

-Each individual muscle is made up of an assortment of these three types.
+Each individual muscle is made up of an assortment of these three types at the myocyte level.
 ![muscle-types](https://image.slidesharecdn.com/chapter014e-100826123605-phpapp02/95/chapter-01-power-points-23-728.jpg?cb=1282826254)

 ## Recruitment